Lemon Law In California: Your California Lemon Law Guide

 Lemon laws exist to protect those who buy consumer goods for everyday needs.
 In particular, the California Lemon Law protects consumers who purchase motor vehicles for personal, family or household use.
 These laws ensure that auto manufacturers abide by the promises made in their warranties.
 One key promise is that their vehicles provide safe, reliable transportation.

-If a problem occurs during the warranty period, the lemon law requires the auto manufacturer to resolve the problem.
+If a problem occurs during the warranty period, the California lemon law requires the auto manufacturer to resolve the problem.
 However, auto manufacturers sell thousands of defective motor vehicles yearly and fail to fix those problems during the warranty period.
-The California Lemon Law requires auto manufacturers or licensed repair shops to fix these vehicle problems within a reasonable number of attempts.
+The California Lemon Law also requires auto manufacturers or licensed repair shops to fix these vehicle problems within a reasonable number of attempts.

 California Lemon Law Introduction